 For more information about tularemia, please visit the CDC tularemia page.

 Tularemia is rare in Indiana.
 Twelve cases were reported from 2013–2017.
-For more information, please visit our annual report pages.
+For more information, please visit:

 National statistics for tularemia can be found at the CDC Tularemia Statistics webpage.